Jacob898/Quizzler/README.md

 ## Project Description

-Quizzler is a website where users can solve quizzes and add their own.
+Quizzler is a website where users can solve and add their own quizzes.

 ## Application Features